Mortal Error: Background and overview

 Photo showing driver and Agent George Hickey, shortly after JFK was shot, holding the AR-15 rifle that accidental-shooting theorists say killed Kennedy.

 Donahue first became interested in the story of the assassination of John F. Kennedy after participating in a re-creation of the shooting as one of eleven invited marksmen and sharpshooters.
-He demonstrated that it would have been possible for Lee Harvey Oswald to have fired three shots in the time specified by the Warren Commission, and was the only one of the eleven to better the 5.6-second window.
-However, the experience highlighted to Donahue other concerns regarding the Warren report — in particular, the fact that the testimony of ballistics experts seemed to have been completely omitted from the Commission's evidence gathering.
+He demonstrated that it would have been possible for Lee Harvey Oswald to have fired three shots in the time specified by the Warren Commission and was the only one of the eleven to better the minimum 5.6-second time window that is based on the first shot hitting Kennedy and the second shot missing.
+Most investigators now believe the first shot missed which allows for more time.
+The experience highlighted to Donahue other concerns regarding the Warren report – in particular, the fact that testimony of ballistics experts seemed to have been completely omitted from the Commission's evidence gathering.

-Conducting his own investigation, Donahue eventually decided that the bullet that struck Kennedy in the head had in fact been fired by United States Secret Service Special Agent George Warren Hickey Jr. (March 24, 1923 – February 25, 2005) from an AR-15 rifle carried in the car immediately following the President's vehicle.
-The proposed series of events is as follows: After the first shot (which hit the street) was fired, Hickey turns completely around and looks toward Oswald, who is on the sixth floor of the school book depository building.
+Conducting his own investigation, Donahue eventually decided the bullet that struck Kennedy in the head had in fact been fired by United States Secret Service Special Agent George Warren Hickey Jr. (March 24, 1923 – February 25, 2005) from an AR-15 rifle carried in the car immediately following the President's vehicle.
+The proposed series of events is as follows: after the first shot (which hit the street) was fired, Hickey turns completely around and looks toward Oswald, who is on the sixth floor of the school book depository building.
 His turned head is documented in an AP photograph by James Altgens.
 Hickey reaches for the AR-15 under the seat, releases the safety and begins to lift the gun.
 The second shot is fired by Oswald, hitting the president and Texas Governor John Connally.
 The president's car and the follow-up car containing Hickey suddenly speed up.
 This is attested to by Secret Service agent Clint Hill.
-Hickey, who is unstable because he is standing on the cushion of the seat, rather than the floor of the car, begins to fall back due to the acceleration of the vehicle, pulling the trigger of the AR-15.
-The gun is pointed toward Kennedy at that instant, and the bullet strikes him squarely in the back of the head.
+Hickey, who is unstable because he is standing on the cushion of the seat rather than the floor of the car begins to fall back due to the acceleration of the vehicle, pulling the trigger of the AR-15.
+The gun is pointed toward Kennedy at that instant and the bullet strikes him squarely in the back of the head.